 It may help to know the average dog bite insurance settlement in the U.S. was $44,760 in 2019.
 However, this is only an average for the entire country.

 The value of your dog bite claim depends on many factors, including highly personal and unique factors, such as:

 - Whether the bite caused disfigurement, permanent impairment, or disability

 - Economic losses like the cost of current and future medical care

 - The severity of the injuries, types of treatment needed, and length of recovery

-At The Bradley Law Firm, we will not rest in seeking maximum compensation for all of your damages.
+At Bradley Law Personal Injury Lawyers, we will not rest in seeking maximum compensation for all of your damages.
 We can review your case during your consultation and help you understand what your claim may be worth.

 What Compensation Can I Recover for My Dog Bite Injuries in St. Louis, Missouri?